-Army ROTC Scholarships - The United States Army offers financial assistance in the form of four, three-, and two-year scholarships to qualified men and women on a merit basis.
-Each scholarship pays full tuition, books (up to \$600), related mandatory academic expenses, and a tiered allowance from \$250-400 per month during spring and fall semesters.
+Army ROTC Scholarships - The United States Army offers financial assistance in the form of four-, three-, and two-year scholarships to qualified men and women on a merit basis.
+Each scholarship pays full tuition, books (up to \$900), related mandatory academic expenses, and a tiered allowance from \$300-500 per month during spring and fall semesters.
 To qualify, the student must:

-- 1. Complete all requirements for a commission and a college degree and be under 27 years of age on June 30 of the year in which they become eligible for commissioning. - 2.
-Meet and maintain the required medical standards and height and weight requirements of Army Regulation 40-501. - Agree to complete the requirements for a commission, to accept either a Regular Army or Reserve commission, and to serve on Army active duty, in the Army Reserve or in the Army National Guard, for a period specified. - 4.
+- 1. Complete all requirements for a commission and a college degree and be under 30 years of age on June 30 of the year in which they become eligible for commissioning. - Meet and maintain the required medical standards and height and weight requirements of Army Regulation 40-501. - Agree to complete the requirements for a commission, to accept either a Regular Army or Reserve commission, and to serve on Army active duty, in the Army Reserve or in the Army National Guard, for a period specified. - 4.
 Be continually enrolled for 45 days after the academic start date of the fall semester at UT Martin and take and pass the Army Physical Fitness Test (APFT), in accordance with Army Field Manual 21-20.

-UT Martin provides free residence hall rooms, as available, for most Army ROTC three- and two-year scholarship winners.
+UT Martin provides free residence hall rooms, as available, for all Army ROTC three- and two-year scholarship winners.
 Assignment of rooms is recommended by the professor of military science.

 Application for the four-year scholarship must be submitted by November 15 to ensure full consideration.
-Four-year ROTC scholarship winners with an ACT score of 25 and above and a high school CGPA of 3.5 are awarded room and board scholarships by UT Martin on a limited basis.
-Winners must maintain a CGPA of 2.5 on campus, an ROTC GPA of 3.0, and remain enrolled in ROTC.
-Four-year ROTC scholarship winners are not eligible for other university scholarship incentives upon acceptance of the room and board offer.
-All application forms may be obtained by writing, or visiting, the professor of military science at The University of Tennessee at Martin, Martin, Tennessee 38238, phone 731-881-7682, or 1-800-829-UTM1/ROTC, or applicants may write directly to Army ROTC Scholarship, Fort Monroe, Va.
+ROTC scholarship winners are awarded room scholarships by UT Martin.
+Winners must maintain a CGPA of 2.0 on campus, an ROTC GPA of 3.0, and remain enrolled in ROTC.
+All application forms may be obtained by writing, or visiting, the professor of military science at The University of Tennessee at Martin, Martin, Tennessee 38238, phone 731-881-7682, or applicants may write directly to Army ROTC Scholarship, Fort Monroe, Va.
 23651.